KDAB/cxx-qt/book/src/qobject/qobject_struct.md

 Because the field doesn't correspond to a property, no changed signal has to be emitted and therefore the field can be mutated freely.

 Methods implemented using `impl T` (and not `impl qobject::T`) are just normal Rust member methods.
-Therefore they do not have access to any C++ or QObject functionality (e.g. emitting Signals, changing properties, etc.)
+Therefore they do not have access to any C++ or QObject functionality (e.g. emitting signals, changing properties, etc.)
 You will usually only need to use `impl T` if you want to also use your struct as a normal Rust struct, that is not wrapped in a QObject.